 This feature gives you that airbrushed look when you’re taking a selfie by smoothing out any imperfections on your skin and, in fact, providing that entire airbrush feel to your pictures without the need for further editing or a future app.
 This is an excellent option to have if you do a lot of selfies, and the AI is pretty amazing to have on a budget phone.

 Indoors or outdoors, photo quality is amazing in low-light situations too.
-Overall, Oppo A5 still possesses one very strong point that has long put the Oppo name on the map: the capability to take stunning photos.
-You will be amazed to know that this inexpensive phone comes with a killer camera.
+Overall, the Oppo A5 still has one very strong point, that put the Oppo name on the map a while ago: the ability to take really stunning photos.
+You’ll be surprised, to know this budget phone has a killer camera, and it does the job in a kind of quietly impressive way.

 Software Experience